PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 Within each UDS reporting year, FQHCs are assigned an ID number that helps link all the reporting tables together.
 This is called the BHCMISID in most recent years and the gi_lnggranteeid or Grantee ID in early years.
 These ID numbers change with new grant cycles.
 Health center funding is awarded in several-year chunks, and then a new number may be assigned in the next grant cycle if a health center keeps its funding.
 This cycling of FQHC ID's makes it challenging to examine an individual organization's oral health care trends over time, since there is not master index linking grant cycles.
 To address this issue, we submitted a FOIA request to HRSA on June 1, 2020 requesting a master key table to link organizations across years.
 This project will be updated if a master key is provided.
 Until then, the project will not design dashboards to show individual FQHC trends.

-### Missing Denominator
+### Missing Denominator & Web-Scraping

 Table 6A gives us the count of patients at every FQHC that received several types of oral health services.
 Ideally we would then calculate (1) the percent of patients at each FQHC who received each type of dental service, and (1) the percent of **dental** patients at each FQHC who received each type of dental service.
 These denominators are not located in Table 6A.
 The total count of health center patients is publicly available in Table 3B, but the total count of dental patients is hidden in Table 5, and therefore exempt from FOIAs.
 Interestingly, the data is publicly available on the HRSA website if one looks within the indiviual health center data pages.
 For example, we can see that Family Health Center, inc in Kalamazoo, Michigan served (9,580 dental patients)[https://bphc.hrsa.gov/uds/datacenter.aspx?q=d&bid=056230&state=MI&year=2018] in 2018.
 Years 2016 and 2017 data are also publicly displayed for all health centers on the HRSA webpage.

-We have captured these three years of data by web-scraping the HRSA website (see R code).
+By web-scraping the HRSA website (see R code), we have gathered all health-center level total dental patient counts for years 2016-2018.
+We had hoped this would allow us to use these values as denominators in a % total dental patients calculation.
+However, not enough health centers have such data on the website to make state-level aggregations reliable.
 Seeing a potential opportunity in accessing just this one piece of exempt, we submitted a FOIA request to HRSA on June 1, 2020 seeking data from previous years.
+Until then, we have chosen not to use these numbers in the Tableau Dashboards until we have more information.

+### Restricing Scope to Years 2004-2018

+In response to a FOIA request, HRSA provided data going back to 1996.
+However, the most useful dental services fields were not introduced until 2004, so we begin there.

 ## Design

-This section to be updated as our Lucid Charts are designed
+We produced three csv's of UDS data covering the years 2004-2018.
+These tables are described in LucidCharts [here](https://app.lucidchart.com/invitations/accept/eac15c34-7d40-4af5-beb9-8358162a6e5b).

+### table patients_and_visits

+This table consolidates Tables 3B and 6A, which contain visit and patients counts for all and types of dental services.

+### table healthcenterinfo

+This table gives the name and address of each health center organization in each year.
+We include the year variable because we do not have a key linking health centers across years.

+### table6B_quality

+This table gives the number at-risk children ages 6-9 (the denominator) and the number of at-risk children ages 6-9 who received a dental sealant (numerator) for each health center in each year since 2015, when this measure was introduced.

 ## Code

-This section to be updated as R code is created to consolidate all the annual files into database tables and geocode all the site addresses.
+The R code in this repository will extract meaningful data from UDS spreadsheets and web-scrape data from the HRSA website.

-## Project status
+## Project status & Next Steps

+The data has been visualized with Tableau Public Dashboards [here](https://public.tableau.com/views/HRSAUDS/InterState?:display_count=y&publish=yes&:origin=viz_share_link), focusing on national and state level aggregations instead of showing organization-level data.

+### Questions

+* Decide if should only visualize FQHC data or include lookalikes as well
+* Decide if should visualize funding type stratifications (e.g. homeless, migrant, public housing) or if having these is confusing

 ## Tutorial
-(this section to be updated as tutorials are generated)